Hammad-Akbar/poligram/README.md

 ```$ npm install --save-dev webpack ```

+If this doesn't work. close and restart your terminal.
+If it still doesn't work, run `$ yarn upgrade`

 ## 5. Compile Javascript using Webpack

 This line starts up Webpack, which looks inside `webpack.config.js`, loads